adrianhall/develop-mobile-apps-with-csharp-and-azure/docs/chapter2/enterprise.md

 Click on **Express**.
 Note that all the information is filled in for you.
 All you have to do is click on **OK**, followed by **Save**.

+!!! info
-> Make sure you create the app service in the right directory / subscription.
+    Make sure you create the app service in the right directory / subscription.
 If you have access to more than one directory, you can choose the right one by selecting it under your account drop-down in the top-right corner.

 There is also an **Advanced** track.
 This is used in client-flow situations and in situations where you have more than one directory.
 The Express flow is great for getting started quickly.